-In 2011, K-Sea Transportation was acquired by the Kirby Corporation of Channelview, Texas, where the tug retained her name.
+In 2011, the K-Sea Transportation Partnership Incorporated was acquired by the Kirby Corporation of Channelview, Texas.
+Where the tug retained her name.

 In 2013, the tug was acquired by the DonJon Marine Company of Hillside, New Jersey.
 Where she was renamed as the Emily Ann.

 Powered by two, Caterpillar 3512B diesel engines.
 With Haley DRV-1711 reduction gears, at a ratio of 6:1.
 Turning two, bronze, five bladed, 94(in) by 55(in), fixed pitch propellers.
 For a rated 3,000 horsepower.

 Her electrical service is provided by two, 40kW generator sets.
 The tug's capacities are 32,000 gallons of fuel, 495 gallons of lube oil, and 4,724 gallons of water.